Turning Point USA: History

 In May 2012, 18-year-old Charlie Kirk gave a speech at Benedictine University's Youth Government Day.
 Impressed, retired marketing entrepreneur and Tea Party activist Bill Montgomery encouraged Kirk to postpone college and engage full-time in political activism.
 A month later, the day after Kirk graduated from high school, they launched Turning Point USA, a section 501(c)(3) nonprofit organization.
 Montgomery became Kirk's mentor, and worked behind the scenes handling the paperwork for the organization.
-Montgomery often described himself as the group's co-founder, although it was not an official recognition by the group or Kirk.
+Montgomery often described himself as the group's co-founder, although this was not officially recognized by the group or by Kirk.

 At the 2012 Republican National Convention, Kirk met Foster Friess, a Republican donor, and persuaded him to make a "five-figure" donation to the organization.
 Friess also was on the organization's advisory council, alongside Ginni Thomas, wife of U.S. Supreme Court justice Clarence Thomas.
 Barry Russell, president and CEO of the Independent Petroleum Association of America (IPAA), was a key advisor as of 2019.

-Donald Trump speaks at the 2019 Student Action Summit.